Whitby: Rail

-Whitby railway station is a terminus of the Esk Valley Line from Middlesbrough, operated by Northern.
+Whitby station is the terminus of the Esk Valley Line, operated by Northern.
+As of the May 2021 timetable change, the station is served by six trains per day (four on Sunday) to and from Middlesbrough, with most trains running from or continuing to Newcastle.
+Travel by train to York, or points south of there, is only possible by a circuitous route with several changes.
+A probably faster and cheaper alternative is to use the bus to or from the railway stations in Scarborough or York (see below).

-It was formerly the northern terminus of the Whitby, Pickering and York Line.
+Whitby was formerly the northern terminus of the Whitby, Pickering and York Line.
 In 2007, the North Yorkshire Moors Railway began a summer service on that line between Pickering and Whitby operated by steam locomotives, as an extension of their long-standing Pickering-Grosmont service.

-The Scarborough and Whitby Railway followed a coastal route and was built in 1885.
-It required construction of the red brick Larpool Viaduct across the Esk Valley into Whitby.
-The line closed as a result of the Beeching cuts in 1965; the trackbed is now used as a footpath, bridleway and by cyclists.

-The Whitby, Redcar and Middlesbrough Union Railway had a station at Whitby West Cliff and ran close to the cliffs to the north of the town.
-It opened in 1883 and closed in 1958.

 Road

 Whitby is situated on the A171 road from Scarborough to Guisborough, which originally passed over the swing bridge.
 A high level bridge over the Esk Valley was built in 1980 to avoid the bridge and ease congestion in the town centre.
 The A174 accesses coastal towns to the north and the A169 crosses the North Yorkshire Moors to Pickering.